2010 Music Reviews

 Gonjasufi, A Sufi and a Killer (2010) C

-Fuzzy-headed hip-hop needs a volume adjustment - he races through his two-plus minute tracks, but when it comes to the longer 'songs' they tend to become boorish (and Mr. Sufi tends to embellish his already crackily delivery).
+Fuzzy-headed hip-hop needs a volume adjustment - he races through his two-plus minute tracks, but when it comes to the longer 'songs' they tend to become boorish (and Commander Sufi tends to embellish his crackly delivery).

 Hot Chip, One Life Stand (2010) C-

-As if the tacky synth dreck (the dated and ugly "Thieves in the Night") or repetitive dance dreck ("Hand Me Down Your Love") weren't enough to force one to skip ahead several tracks, then there's that ... ballad that just hits you in the face.
-Closes on a sweet note ("Take It In") after being largely misguided.
+As if the tacky synth dreck (the ugly "Thieves in the Night") or dance dreck ("Hand Me Down Your Love") weren't enough to force one to skip ahead several tracks, then there's that ... ballad that just hits you in the face.
+Closes on a sweet note ("Take It In"), but best of luck getting there.

 Robert Johnson, Red Hot Blues (The Blues Collection Vol. 6) (1994) A